 Will your case be eligible for a refund or not, — it’s decided by Apple, based on your reasoning, given details, a period of usage, etc.

 Requesting a refund is not a way to get free trials or short-term usage of a particular app because you’ll need to present a valid reason for getting your money back.

 There are cases, though, when you just have to know how to get a refund on iTunes or App Store.
 It is especially relevant for parents whose kids have a cute little habit of buying everything they meet on the App store without parents’ permission, or buying add-ons in the game, starting from a $0.99 pack to $99.99 bundles.

 You can use any device with access to the browser to request a refund.
 In this article, we’re going to lead you through the whole process to make it easier for you.

 What happens when you report a problem?

-When you report a problem with an app, you get redirected to the page where you should type a reason for your request, choosing the one from given options.
-It’s done to discover what’s the reason for your inquiry and can it be regarded as constructive enough to approve the refund.
+When you report a problem with an app, you get redirected to the page where you should type a reason for your request, choosing the one from the given options.
+It’s done to discover what’s the reason for your inquiry and if it can be regarded as constructive enough to approve the refund.

-Your answer here will determine the next steps: you may receive a refund right away, or be redirected to Apple official website where you’ll talk to support.
+Your answer here will determine the next steps: you may receive a refund right away or be redirected to Apple’s official website, where you’ll talk to support.